-Ass essment framework Pe rmane псе Characteristics of impacts SA Objective Evaluation criteria Duratio n Certainty Nature/scale of impact(s) Score 0-5 yrs 6-15 yrs >15 yrs Inevitable/very or quite likely/limited likelihood/no effect/ depends on use Explain the nature/scale for each impact as necessary EN3: To improve the quality of the built environment -Impact on historic environment and to avoid adverse impacts on the built heritage from mineral working -appropriateness of development re flood risk -Reduce noise, light pollution, dust emissions etc. arising from minerals developments and land use -Enhance the degraded urban and rural environment within the area Quite likely Heritage assets: no new impacts.
+Assessment framework Pe rmane ence Characteristics of impacts SA Objective Evaluation criteria [Duration Certainty Nature/scale of impact(s) Score 0-5 yrs 6- 15 yrs >15 yrs Inevitable / very or quite likely / limited likelihood / no effect / depends on use Explain the nature / scale for each impact as necessary quality and character for future generations -Impact on the countryside -Recognise importance of remoteness and tranquillity creating impacts in a largely rural area) but safeguarding should not have any additional adverse impact provided the scale and timing of operation is unchanged.
+EN3: To improve the quality of the built environment -Impact on historic environment and to avoid adverse impacts on the built heritage from mineral working -appropriateness of development relative to flood risk -Reduce noise, light pollution, dust emissions etc. arising from minerals developments and land use -Enhance the degraded urban and rural environment within the area Quite likely Heritage assets: no new impacts.
 Flood risk: site is in the lowest flood risk area.
-Impact: any impacts will result from existing operation of the factory and rail sidings, and no new ones are anticipated. o NR1: To improve local air quality and reduce greenhouse gas emissions -Control dust emissions -Sustainable transport of waste and minerals where feasible to help reduce emissions -Stimulate the development and application of clean/carbon efficient technologies -Energy from waste facilities and contribute to the use of renewable energy sources -promote climate change adaptation in the minerals and waste sectors √ ٨ 1 Inevitable As for Objective SP2.
-NR2: To improve water quality and water resources -Adequate protection for waterbodies and the marine environment and promote the efficient use of water No impact o NR3: To restore and protect land and soil -To reduce the amount of contaminated land within the area -Loss of high grade agricultural land and greenfield sites -Potential to cause soil degradation, pollution - the use of peat No impact Site is existing brownfield industrial land.
-It is assumed existing mitigation measures will prevent any materials being blown from the loading area onto adjacent farmland and that these would continue to be used. o NR4: To manage mineral resources sustainability and minimise waste -Reflect the waste management hierarchy -Promote the use of renewable energy -Provide flow of minerals to meet demand within the area -Protect / conserve mineral resource from sterilisation as far as possible -Encourage use of secondary aggregate rather than primary materials -Support the use of co-products from minerals working V √ V Inevitable Safeguarding will help to maintain the supply of the products manufactured at the plant to a national market. +
+Impact: any impacts will result from existing operation of the factory and rail sidings and no new ones are anticipated. o NR1: To improve local air quality and reduce greenhouse gas emissions -Control dust emissions -Sustainable transport of waste and minerals where feasible to help reduce emissions -Stimulate the development and application of clean/carbon efficient technologies -Energy from waste facilities and contribute to the use of renewable energy sources -promote climate change adaptation in the minerals and waste sectors V V V Inevitable As for Objective SP2.
+NR2: To improve water quality and water resources -Adequate protection for waterbodies and the marine environment and promote the efficient use of water No impact 0 NR3: To restore and protect land and soil -To reduce the amount of contaminated land within the area -Loss of high grade agricultural land and Greenfield sites -Potential to cause soil degradation, pollution - the use of peat No impact Site is existing brownfield industrial land.
+It is assumed existing mitigation measures will prevent any materials being blown from the loading area onto adjacent farmland and that these would continue to be used.
+0 NR4: To manage mineral resources sustainability -Reflect the waste management hierarchy V V V Inevitable Safeguarding will help to maintain the supply of the products manufactured at the plant to a national market. +

-Assessment framework rmane nce Characteristics of impacts SA Objective Evaluation criteria Duration n Certainty Nature/scale of impact(s) Score 0-5 yrs 6-15 yrs >15 yrs Inevitable/very or quite likely/limited likelihood/no effect/ depends on use Explain the nature/scale for each impact as necessary EC1: To retain existing jobs and create new employment opportunities -Retain existing jobs and stimulate new ones in the waste and minerals sectors -Support local business development or investment (√) (√) (√) Limited impact Will help to safeguard jobs at the plant (though this could still occur if the site relied on road transport instead). (+) EC2: To improve access to jobs -Increase access for all to a range of jobs -Encourage the location of employment opportunities in areas of greatest need No impact o EC3: To diversify and strengthen the local Economy -Stimulate private investment -Stimulate diversification within the waste management and minerals sectors -Stimulate innovation and research in waste, minerals recycling and use of co-products No impact o
+Assessment framework Permanence ence Characteristics of impacts SA Objective Evaluation criteria Duration on Certainty Nature/scale of impact(s) Score 0-5 yrs 6- 15 yrs >15 yrs Inevitable / very or quite likely / limited likelihood / no effect / depends on use Explain the nature / scale for each impact as necessary and minimise waste -Promote the use of renewable forms of energy -Provide flow of minerals to meet demand within the area -Protect / conserve mineral resource from sterilisation as far as possible -Encourage use of secondary aggregate rather than primary materials -Support the use of co-products from minerals working EC1: To retain existing jobs and create new employment opportunities -Retain existing jobs and stimulate new ones in the waste and minerals sectors -Support local business development or investment (√) (√) (√) Limited impact Will help to safeguard jobs at the plant (though this could still occur if the site relied on road transport instead). (+) EC2: To improve access to jobs -Increase access for all to a range of jobs -Encourage the location of employment opportunities in areas of greatest need No impact o EC3: To diversify and strengthen the local Economy -Stimulate private investment -Stimulate diversification within the waste management and minerals sectors -Stimulate innovation and research in waste, minerals recycling and use of co-products No impact 0